Karthik-Bashakarla/Karthik-Bashakarla/README.md

 ### About Me

 Hi there 👋, this is Karthik Bashakarla.
-I am a process-oriented software engineer with a good knowledge of Web Application Development, Containerisation, Container Orchestration, Site Reliability Engineering and Source Code Management.
+I am a process-oriented software engineer with a good knowledge of Web Application Development, Containerisation, Container Orchestration and Source Code Management.

 Experienced in developing full stack web apps using the following tech stack:
 UI - React